 Four rolls of toilet paper for $1 might seem like an amazing deal, but the cheap dollar store brands have only 150 to 250 sheets per roll.

-The typical name-brand t.p. not only has 1,000 sheets per roll but also offers better quality, meaning you’ll need fewer sheets to, er, get the job done.
+The typical name brand toilet paper not only has 1,000 sheets per roll, but is also thicker and better quality than the paper thin dollar store variety.
+That means you’ll need fewer sheets to, er, get the job done.

-Plus, it's possible to find coupons for the name brands.
-If you’ve seen any episode of Extreme Couponing, you’ll know that toilet paper is one of the easiest things to buy at a hefty discount, or even for free.
+If you’ve seen any episode of Extreme Couponing, you’ll know that toilet paper is one of the easiest things to buy at a hefty discount, or even snag for no cost.

 3. Canned goods

-For example, cans of soup or tomatoes that might sell for 50 cents or 75 cents at a grocery store will cost $1at Dollar Tree, since that's the chain's favorite price for most things.
+For example, cans of soup or tuna that might sell for 50 cents at a chain grocery store will cost $1 at Dollar Tree, since the company’s slogan is literally “Everything’s $1.”